Research & Development (R&D) Director Salary

 Popular Skills for Research & Development (R&D) Director

-Research & Development Directors report using a diverse set of skills on the job.
-Most notably, skills in Technical Analysis, People Management, Intellectual Property, and Product Development are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
-Skills that pay less than market rate include Research Analysis, Program Management, and Biotechnology.
-It is often found that people who know Product Development are also skilled in People Management.
+Research & Development Directors report using a deep pool of skills on the job.
+Most notably, skills in People Management, Technical Analysis, Intellectual Property, and Product Development are correlated to pay that is above average, with boosts between 7 percent and 10 percent.
+Skills that are correlated to lower pay, on the other hand, include Research Analysis, Program Management, and Biotechnology.
+Those educated in Product Development tend to be well versed in People Management.

 Pay by Experience Level for Research & Development (R&D) Director